ml-lubich/markpdf/examples/demo-mermaid.md

 ## 📝 Conclusion

 This document demonstrates the power of Mermaid diagrams in markdown documents.
 All diagrams are automatically rendered as high-quality images in the PDF output, making your documentation both beautiful and informative.

----

-*Generated with markpdf - A modern Markdown to PDF converter*